 Shrimp scampi, it's the dish so nice, they named it twice.
 Well, sort of.
 The word "scampi" is Italian for the meaty tail portion of a prawn.
 Specifically, the large Dublin Bay prawn, a.k.a., lobsterette, or langoustine if you prefer.
 They're not exactly what we'd call shrimpy.

-OK, so the term "shrimp scampi" is kind of redundant.
-But, really, it's more like saying "shrimp done in the style of prawns."
+Okay, so more than anything the term "shrimp scampi" is like saying "shrimp done in the style of prawns."
 In other words, with yummy garlic butter.

 At its most basic, shrimp scampi is shrimp bathed in garlicky butter and blasted under the broiler.
 So easy, so perfect.
 No wonder it's a go-to recipe for busy weeknight meals.
 And yet, as with most things, there's room for a little tinkering.
 And here, we've gathered some simple, 5-star takes on the simple shrimp scampi theme.
 These are 9 ways to make shrimp scampi the perfect weeknight meal.

 This healthy shrimp scampi recipe does away with the butter.
-But adds some lemon juice and parsley.
-It's a light shrimp scampi.
+But adds olive oil, lemon juice, garlic, and parsley.
+It's a light shrimp scampi that you'll finish on the grill.
+It's a method that also works great with scallops.
 Ready in 35 minutes.

 This recipe is done in the style of Florence.
 Typically, that means "spinach."
 And here it also means pesto and tomatoes.
 This also qualifies as a healthy shrimp scampi recipe if you drop the butter and go with healthy olive oil.
 Ready in 40 minutes.

-Dredged in a little flour and quickly fried in olive oil with garlic, red bell pepper, and diced tomato, the shrimp are finished with a white wine and butter sauce.
+Shrimp are dredged in a little flour and quickly fried in olive oil with garlic, red bell pepper, and diced tomato.
+Finish your scampi with a white wine and butter sauce.
+"Great!" raves This Tim.
+"The sauce turns out thick and almost creamy, not too spicy at all."
 Ready in 50 minutes.

 This baked shrimp scampi gets it done with cayenne pepper...and Italian bread crumbs.
+"We like it spicy and garlicky," says WannaBACook.
+"But you can vary the amounts of cayenne and garlic to suit your taste."
 Ready in 35 minutes.

 And finally, a scampi that steps completely outside the seafood family...and adds chicken.
 How's that work out?
-The many, many 5-star reviews say just fine.
-Ready in about 30 minutes.
+"Excellent recipe.
+Easy to prepare and lots of praise at the dinner table." -- MRHANDS00

 VIDEO: See How to Make Shrimp Scampi